Connecting to Triton

 working

 someday, since it is very useful.
-Later, in Using the cluster from a shell,
+Later, in Using the cluster from a command line,

 will explain more about how to actually use it.